Seneca Rocks: History

-In 1943 and '44, as part of the West Virginia Maneuver Area, 10th Mountain Division of the U.S. Army used Seneca, Nelson and Champe Rocks to train mountain troops in assault climbing in preparation for action in the Apennines of Italy.
-They left behind an estimated 75 thousands soft iron pitons, some of which can still be found on the rocks, and which inspired one of the faces to be named "The Face of a Thousand Pitons".
+In 1943 and 1944, as part of the West Virginia Maneuver Area, the 10th Mountain Division of the U.S. Army used Seneca, Nelson and Champe Rocks to train mountain troops in assault climbing in preparation for action in the Apennines of Italy.
+They left behind an estimated 75,000 soft iron pitons, some of which can still be found on the rocks, and which inspired one of the faces to be named "The Face of a Thousand Pitons".
 Many of those pitons were retrieved and reused by local climbers in the following years, but many remained in the rock for decades.

 The Spruce Knob–Seneca Rocks National Recreation Area (NRA) was established within the Monongahela National Forest by an act of the U.S. Congress on September 28, 1965.
 The Rocks themselves were purchased by the federal government in 1969 from the heirs of D. C. Harper.

-The original visitor center was opened in 1978, constructed on a grant of $297,000.
+The original visitor center was opened in 1978 and constructed on a grant of $297,000.
 A 1985 flood severely damaged the facility.
 On October 22, 1987, "the Gendarme", an isolated and prominent pinnacle of the Rocks, fell to the ground.
 On May 26, 1992, the visitor center was destroyed by arson.
 The current visitor center — known as the Seneca Rocks Discovery Center — was completed in the fall of 1998 on a 5 million dollar grant.

 The "Seneca Rock" turnpoint at 38°50′03″N 79°22′04″W has been used by glider pilots for gliding competitions and soaring awards because its distinctive appearance in aerial photographs made it suitable for photo documentation of the flight performance.
-This turnpoint was used on many 500 kilometer out-and-return course flights from Ridge Soaring Gliderport in Julian, Pennsylvania, including an October 15, 1995, flight by Canadian pilot Walter Weir that was recognized as a world record at the time.
+This turnpoint was used on many 500-kilometer out-and-return course flights from Ridge Soaring Gliderport in Julian, Pennsylvania, including an October 15, 1995, flight by Canadian pilot Walter Weir that was recognized as a world record at the time.